frc8840/8840-utils-docs/docs/source/example project.rst

          controller = new PS4Controller(Settings.OPERATOR_CONTROLLER_PORT);
      }

-Then, in :code:`execute`, we'll add in a few if statements.
+Then, in :code:`execute`, we'll add in calls to the functions `intake()`, `outtake()`, and `stop()` that we added to the Roller class above.
+Here, we're making it intake if the L2 button is down, if the R2 or R1 button is down, we'll outtake (if it's R2, it'll be fast), and if neither are down, we'll stop.
 We'll change the speed of the roller claw based on the button pressed or released.

 .. code-block:: java
     :linenos: